History of the Pittsburgh Steelers: 1996–2003: Losing seasons and playoff disappointment

-1998: "Hea-tails"

-It looked like the Steelers would be back in the playoffs for most of the 1998 regular season, going 7–4 in their first eleven games.
-But two losses to the Cincinnati Bengals and a loss on Thanksgiving to the Detroit Lions kept the Steelers out of the playoffs.
-The Thanksgiving game against the Detroit Lions in 1998 is most known for the infamous coin flip call before overtime.
+Stewart became the starter in 1997, passing for 3,000 yards and 21 touchdowns.
+Bettis and Yancey Thigpen each surpassed 1,000 yards.
+The Steelers finished 11–5, earning a first-round bye.
+They defeated the Patriots 7–6 in the divisional round but lost the AFC Championship 24–21 to the eventual champion Denver Broncos.

+The 1998 Steelers started 7–4 but missed the playoffs after five straight losses.
+The Thanksgiving loss to the Detroit Lions was marked by a controversial overtime coin toss involving Phil Luckett and Jerome Bettis in which Bettis.
 The game was tied 16–16 at the end of regulation when the referee told team captain Jerome Bettis to call "heads" or "tails" as he flipped the coin in the air.
-Bettis stammered while making the call, and referee (Phil Luckett) stated "the Steelers called heads; it's tails."
-This caused an uproar from Bettis and the Steelers, as replays seemed to show that Bettis clearly called "tails."
+Bettis stammered while making the call, and referee (Phil Luckett) stated "the Steelers called heads; its tails."
+This caused an uproar from Bettis and the Steelers, as replays seemed to show that Bettis clearly called "tails".
 Contrary to many press reports, Luckett did not make a mistake in this incident.
-A week after the game, the tape was enhanced by local Pittsburgh TV station KDKA-TV and Bettis is clearly heard saying "hea-tails."
-A sideline microphone enhancement also clearly had Bettis telling Coach Bill Cowher that (Bettis) had said "hea-tails."
+A week after the game, the tape was enhanced by local Pittsburgh TV station KDKA-TV and Bettis is clearly heard saying "hea-tails".
+A sideline microphone enhancement also clearly had Bettis telling Coach Bill Cowher that (Bettis) had said "hea-tails".
 The Steelers never got to touch the ball again and went on to lose 19–16.
 They would lose their next four games and would end up finishing 7–9.

-1999: 6–10

-The Steelers fell into turmoil in 1999.
-Stewart was benched partway through the season and Tomczak was given back his starting job.
-Pittsburgh's mostly new receiving corps (including future star Hines Ward) showed their inexperience at times, and the team finished 6–10, their worst showing in eleven years.

-It has become an article of faith among NFL pundits that the Steelers do not have a bad team two years in a row—they have never lost 10 or more in consecutive years since the 1970 AFL-NFL Merger.
+The team followed up the disappointing season by finishing with an even worse 6–10 record.
+This was their worst record in 11 years.
+Despite a 4–3 start to the season heading into the bye week, the Steelers would go 2–7 on the remainder of the season.